fubralimited/MySQL-S3-Backup/README.md

 ## Running backup script

-Get the ''mysql_s3_backup.php'' script on the server and get it running regularly via the cron.
+* Get the ''mysql_s3_backup.php'' script and ''config.template.inc.php'' scripts on the server
+* Copy config.template.inc.php to config.inc.php and edit it appropriately.
-Ensure that mysql and mysqldump can be run without a password prompt by editing the user's ~/.my.cnf file
+* Ensure that mysql and mysqldump can be run without a password prompt by editing the user's ~/.my.cnf file